zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/script-expressions.md

 # Script Expressions

+Scripts are nothing but just a series of expressions separated by `;` character.
 The **CodingSeb.ExpressionEvaluator** gives you the ability to dynamically build C# script into a string, and evaluate it all inside your program by using the `ScriptEvaluate` method.

 The following example evaluates the script, which contains multiple `if` and `elseif` statements.